awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/performance-metrics.md

             "Precision": 0.9
         },
 ```

+The `Performance` field doesn't include the anomaly type performance metrics returned by a segmentation model\.
+You can get them from the `EvaluationResult` field\.
+For more information, see [Reviewing the evaluation result](#evaluation-result)\.

 For information about summary performance metrics see [Step 1: Evaluate the performance of your model](improve.md#evaluate-model)\.
 For example code, see [Viewing your models \(SDK\)](view-models.md#view-models-sdk)\.